Forensic Accounting

 1. Assessment of economic loss.

 I have prepared numerous reports both for the litigation process and otherwise on losses which have been sustained.
-This also involves both reviewing the work of other accountants and preparing reports commenting on their assumptions, methodology and other relevant issues for instructing solicitors and counsel and I have appeared in the Supreme Court of Tasmania on a number of occasions to give evidence on my opinions.
+This also involves both reviewing the work of other accountants and preparing reports commenting on their assumptions, methodology and other relevant issues for instructing solicitors and counsel.

 2. Valuations.